Rachel Reeves: Initial candidatures

-Reeves stood as the Labour Party parliamentary candidate in the Conservative safe seat of Bromley and Chislehurst at the 2005 general election, finishing second.
-She also contested the 2006 by-election in the same constituency, following the death of sitting Conservative Member of Parliament (MP) Eric Forth, and finished in fourth place – while the Lib Dems jumped to second.
+Reeves stood as the Labour Party parliamentary candidate in the Conservative safe seat of Bromley and Chislehurst at the 2005 general election, finishing second behind the sitting Conservative Party MP Eric Forth.
+Following Forth's death in 2006, she also contested the 2006 by-election, and finished in fourth place.
 Labour support fell from 10,241 votes to 1,925, in what was described as a "humiliation" for Labour.
 The result was the worst performance for a governing party since 1991.